-Being conducted in Japan, Group and Region-Focused Training Programs of JICA offer rare opportunities for those who are interested in Japanese experiences.
+Being conducted in Japan, JICA's Group and Region-Focused Training Programs offer rare opportunities for those who are interested in Japanese experiences.
 Around five hundred programs are designed in collaboration with leading organizations in respective fields and offered to partner countries.
 While Group Training Programs target the whole world, Region-Focused Training Programs are offered to specified regions with contents specific to issues in the region.
-In the Japanese fiscal year 2008, totally 583 programs are implemented.
+In the Japanese fiscal year 2009, 586 programs will be implemented in total.